 You can travel to Colombia:

 Avianca is the Colombian national airline that operates internationally.
-Airlines that frequently fly to Colombia include Delta Air Lines, Air France, Iberia, Air Plus Comet, Continental Airlines, American Airlines, Varig, Mexicana de Aviación and Aerolíneas Argentinas, among others.
+Airlines that frequently fly to Colombia include Aerolíneas Argentinas, Air France, Air Plus Comet, American Airlines, Delta Air Lines, Iberia, Mexicana de Aviación, United Airlines and Varig, among others.
 Consult your travel agency.

-Approximate flight time to Bogota from some world capitals:
+Approximate flight time to Bogota from some world capitals or main cities: